I'm with a Public School District/Public School Academy - What do I need to report?

 - For more information about FID, please review the FID web page.

 - The EEM is a database of public and nonpublic educational entities, including official identification codes and contact information for Michigan's educational systems.

 - The EEM is open year-round.
 Authorized users should regularly review/update the records for their entities to ensure the records are accurate and up-to-date.

-- The EEM is also used by schools to report Days and Clock Hours (D/CH) information, including the instructional hours provided for each group of pupils who were enrolled and counted for K-12 membership purposes.
+- Schools also use EEM to report Days and Clock Hours information, including the instructional hours provided for each group of pupils who were enrolled and counted for K-12 membership.

 - For more information about EEM, please review the EEM web page.